 Some plumbing jobs require just a few minutes of time but you have to know what parts you need and how to turn off the water supply.
 If you’re an experienced plumber, you know the parts needed for a quick plumbing fix like the back of your hand.
 It is best to consult with a plumbing professional if you can’t immediately look at the job at hand and know which supplies are needed and how you intend to fix it.
 The same can be said for electricians except that it is never a good idea to DIY an electrical project.
 There are codes and regulations that must be followed and working with electricity can be very dangerous.

 Installing new cabinets, countertops or flooring is generally pretty complicated.
 Of course, there are always certain types of floors or countertops that are easier to do yourself, but consulting with a professional is a smart move if you feel it’s beyond your capabilities.
 For instance, laying tile, hardwood or carpet is rarely a possibility for DIY projects.

 Taking out walls, repairing the foundation or doing other structural changes is not wise when you are not an experienced professional.
 Homes have load-bearing walls and other concerns that need to be evaluated by a licensed contractor.

 Anything that involves a potentially hazardous situation is a major concern that is best left to a professional.
 Issues such as mold, lead paint, asbestos, polybutylene piping, old wiring or other concerns should never be repaired by someone who is inexperienced.

 Sometimes a remodeling project is just beyond your DIY capabilities.
 It is okay to consult with a professional and for some projects, it is the right thing to do.
 Knowing when to DIY and when to hire a remodeling professional is important to getting the job done right and in a safe manner.
-If you have any questions on renovations download our free Remodeling 101 Ebook or contact us.
+If you have any questions about renovations, please feel free to contact us.